Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 Mayo is a thick, cold sauce or dressing.
 The color of mayonnaise could be white, cream color, or pale yellow.
 It may range in texture from a light cream to a thick gel.

 Mayo sales have doubled since 2005.
 Americans purchase approximately 177 million gallons of mayonnaise every year.
-To put that in perspective, that's enough mayonnaise to fill 268 Olympic size swimming pools or two-thirds of the Empire State Building.
+That's enough mayonnaise to fill 268 Olympic size swimming pools or two-thirds of the Empire State Building.

 It is hard to come to an agreement about how mayonnaise should be categorized.
 In this section, there are four different names for mayonnaise:

 Miracle Whip is a salad dressing manufactured by Kraft Foods and sold throughout the United States and Canada.
 It was debuted at the World's Fair in Chicago in 1933.
 It soon became a success as a condiment on fruits, vegetables, sandwiches, and in salads.

 According to Wikipedia:

 "Miracle Whip does not meet the minimum requirement of 65 percent vegetable oil to be labeled as mayonnaise as dictated by the U.S. Food and Drug Administration."

 Therefore, Miracle Whip is not mayonnaise.
 Water is the first ingredient in Miracle Whip with some oil, sugar, and cornstarch to thicken, a little bit of egg, and some salt and flavorings.
 Because of all the water, it has half the calories of mayonnaise.
 Miracle Whip is considered a healthier version of mayo because it doesn't have fats like mayo has that your body needs.